-The NEF constructs TSC Assistance Container based on information provided by the AF for IP or Ethernet type PDU Sessions.
+The AF constructs TSC Assistance Container based on information available at the AF for IP or Ethernet type PDU Sessions.
+The AF is responsible for forwarding these parameters in TSC Assistance Container to the SMF via PCF directly if trusted, or via NEF and then PCF if the AF is 3rd party.

-The AF may provide Flow Direction, Burst Arrival Time at the UE/DS-TT (uplink) or UPF/NW-TT (downlink), Burst Size, Periodicity, Survival Time, and a Time Domain to the NEF.Based on these parameters, the NEF constructs a TSC Assistance Container and provides it to PCF.
+The AF may include Flow Direction, Burst Arrival Time at the UE/DS-TT (uplink) or UPF/NW-TT (downlink), Burst Size, Periodicity, Survival Time, and a Time Domain in the TSC Assistance Container.

-The NEF sends the TSC Assistance Container to PCF as follows:
+The AF sends the TSC Assistance Container to PCF directly (or via NEF) as follows:

-- The NEF uses the UE IP address/MAC address to identify the PCF and N5 association related to the PDU Session of UE/DS-TT.
+- The AF uses the UE IP address/MAC address to identify the PCF and N5 association related to the PDU Session of UE/DS-TT.

 5.27.2.4 TSCAI determination based on TSC Assistance Container

-This clause is applicable when TSC Assistance Container is determined either by TSN AF or by the NEF.
+This clause is applicable when TSC Assistance Container is determined either by TSN AF or by an AF.

 The SMF is responsible for mapping the Burst Arrival Time and Periodicity in the TSC Assistance Container from an external clock to the 5G clock based on the time offset and cumulative rateRatio between external time and 5GS time as measured and reported by the UPF.